-- When one or more stock exchanges or markets, which provide basis for valuation for a substantial portion of the assets of the Scheme are closed otherwise than for ordinary holidays. - When, as a result of political, economic or monetary events or any circumstances outside the control of the Trustee and the AMC, the disposal of the assets of the Scheme are not reasonable, or would not reasonably be practicable without being detrimental to the interests of the Unit holders.
-3. In the event of breakdown in the means of communication used for the valuation of investments of the Scheme, without which the value of the securities of the Scheme cannot be accurately calculated.
-4. During periods of extreme volatility of markets, which in the opinion of the AMC are prejudicial to the interests of the Unit holders of the Scheme.
-5. In case of natural calamities, strikes, riots and bandhs.
-6. In the event of any force majeure or disaster that affects the normal functioning of the AMC or the ISC.
-7. If so directed by SEBI.
-The AMC reserves the right in its sole discretion to withdraw the facility of Sale and Switching option of Units into the Scheme [including any one Plan/Option of the Scheme], temporarily or indefinitely, if AMC views that changing the size of the corpus further may prove detrimental to the existing Unit holders of the Scheme Right to Limit Redemptions a) Liquidity issues - When markets at large becomes illiquid affecting almost all securities rather than any issuer specific security. b) Market failures, exchange closures - When markets are affected by unexpected events which impact the functioning of exchanges or the regular course of transactions.
-Such unexpected events could also be related to political, economic, military, monetary or other emergencies. c) Operational issues - When exceptional circumstances are caused by force majeure, unpredictable operational problems and technical failures (e.g. a black out).
+- When one or more stock exchanges or markets, which provide basis for valuation for a substantial portion of the assets of the Scheme are closed otherwise than for ordinary holidays. - 2.
+When, as a result of political, economic or monetary events or any circumstances outside the control of the Trustee and the AMC, the disposal of the assets of the Scheme are not reasonable, or would not reasonably be practicable without being detrimental to the interests of the Unit holders. - 3.
+In the event of breakdown in the means of communication used for the valuation of investments of the Scheme, without which the value of the securities of the Scheme cannot be accurately calculated. - 4.
+During periods of extreme volatility of markets, which in the opinion of the AMC are prejudicial to the interests of the Unit holders of the Scheme. - 5.
+In case of natural calamities, strikes, riots and bandhs. - 6.
+In the event of any force majeure or disaster that affects the normal functioning of the AMC or the ISC. - 7.
+If so directed by SEBI.

+The AMC reserves the right in its sole discretion to withdraw the facility of Sale and Switching option of Units into the Scheme [including any one Plan/Option of the Scheme], temporarily or indefinitely, if AMC views that changing the size of the corpus further may prove detrimental to the existing Unit holders of the Scheme

+Right Redemptions

+Limit Subject to the approval of the Board of Directors of Aditya Birla Sun Life AMC Limited ("ABSLAMC") and the Aditya Birla Sun Life Trustee Private Limited ("Trustee") and also subject to necessary communication of the same to SEBI, the redemption of / switch-out of Units of Scheme(s) of the Fund, may be temporarily suspended/ restricted under the following circumstances that leads to a systemic crisis or event that severely constricts market liquidity or the efficient functioning of markets:

+- a) Liquidity issues When markets at large becomes illiquid affecting almost all securities rather than any issuer specific security. - b) Market failures, exchange closures When markets are affected by unexpected events which impact the functioning of exchanges or the regular course of transactions.
+Such unexpected events could also be related to political, economic, military, monetary or other emergencies. - c) Operational issues When exceptional circumstances are caused by force majeure, unpredictable operational problems and technical failures (e.g. a black out).

 Under the aforesaid circumstances, ABSLAMC / Trustee may restrict redemption for a specified period of time not exceeding 10 working days in any 90 days period.

-For redemption requests placed during the restriction period the following provisions will be applicable: (i) For redemption requests upto Rs.
-2 lakh the above-mentioned restriction will not be applicable; and (ii) Where redemption requests are above Rs.
+For redemption requests placed during the restriction period the following provisions will be applicable:

+- (i) For redemption requests upto Rs.
+2 lakh the above-mentioned restriction will not be applicable; and - (ii) Where redemption requests are above Rs.
 2 lakh, AMCs shall redeem the first Rs.
 2 lakh without such restriction and remaining part over and above Rs.
 2 lakh shall be subject to such restriction.

+ABSLAMC / Trustee reserves the right to change / modify the provisions of right to limit Redemption / switch-out of units of the Scheme(s) pursuant to direction/ approval of SEBI

+Cut off timing for subscriptions/ redemptions/ switches

+This is the time before which your application (complete in all respects) should reach the official points of acceptance.

-ABSLAMC / Trustee reserves the right to change / modify the provisions of right to limit Redemption / switch-out of units of the Scheme(s) pursuant to direction/ approval of SEBI Cut off timing for subscriptions/ redemptions/ switches This is the time before In accordance with provisions of para 8.4 of SEBI Master Circular on Mutual Funds, and and further amendments if any, thereto, the following cut-off timings shall be observed by Mutual Fund in respect of purchase/ redemption/switches of units of the scheme, and the following NAVs shall be applied in each case: which your application (complete in all I. APPLICABLE NAV FOR SUBSCRIPTIONS/ PURCHASE respects) should reach the official points of acceptance.
+In accordance with para 8.4 of SEBI Master Circular on Mutual Funds, and further amendments if any, thereto, the following cut-off timings shall be observed by Mutual Fund in respect of purchase/ redemption/ switches of units of the scheme, and the following NAVs shall be applied in each case: